-The plates on the floor began to shift, drawing back and sliding away.
-It was a strange mechanical device that Mel couldn't even begin to identify, yet she found it impressive nonetheless.
-As the plates shifted and folded in, a strange frame with a wide bowl mounted at the top rose up.
+The plates on the floor shifted, drawing back and sliding away.
+It was a strange mechanical device alien to Mel, it's mysterious nature making it all the more impressive to her.
+As the plates folded in, a strange frame with a wide bowl mounted at the top rose up.
 The bowl emanated a pale glow, a luminescent blue liquid resting within.
 It didn't just glow, it hummed.
 The whirring of machinery came to an end but an audible hum remained.

-Mel's father smiled as he took a step away from terminal and offered a hand toward his daughter.
+Mel's father smiled, taking a step away from the terminal and offering a hand toward his daughter.
 "What did I tell you Mel?
 Special."

 Mel was quick to move, jumping to her feet and running to her father's side with an awestruck expression.
 "Whoa...
-What is it?" she asked, the two taking a few strides forward, getting closer to the pool of blue liquid.
-It was as if she could feel it.
+What is it?" she asked, the two taking a few strides toward the bowl.
+It was almost like she could feel it.
 She could feel the glow on her skin, it tingled and sent shivers down her spine.

 "This is Aether," he said with pride.
-"It is by far the most valuable substance in the world.
-It is very special and it is vital to our existence."
+"It is by far the most valuable and powerful substance in the world.
+It is very special and it is vital to our lives."

 Mel was speechless.
 She only stared into the azure pool with wide eyes and parted lips.

 Mel's father brought his hand up and spread out his fingers, palm facing the ceiling.
-A small twitch travelled through his hand and suddenly the aether began to stir.
-At first gentle ripples travelled through the surface and then slowly it began to elevate until waves of blue were rolling around the basin.
-After only a few more moments the aether started to rise and levitate above the bowl in a flowing, gelatinous sphere.
+A small twitch traveled through his hand and suddenly the aether began to stir.
+At first gentle ripples moved through the surface and then slowly it began to escalate until waves of blue were rolling around the basin.
+Within moments the aether started to rise into the air, levitating above the bowl in a flowing, gelatinous sphere.

 Mel's face lit up as the liquid miraculously began to float.
 She gasped, hands clasping together in joy, but soon enough the liquid dropped back into the bowl, trickling down as if through an invisible funnel until it had returned to its previous state.

-Dropping his hand back to his side he smiled down at his daughter.
+Returning his hand to his side, he smiled down at his daughter.
 "So do you see?
 Do you see how special aether is?"

 The girl nodded in compliance, smiling cheerfully.